mts-ai/rurage/README.md

 ## License

-RuRAGE is licensed under the MIT License.
+RURAGE is licensed under the MIT License.
 See the LICENSE file for more information.

 ## Contact